Kraktorist/devops-netology/06-db-06-troobleshooting/README.md

 **Answer**

 >The Linux kernel found not enough memory on the machine and invoked `Out-of-Memory Killer` to stop the the process based on the `oom_score` value, therefore oom-killer stopped `postmaster`.
 The easiest way to fix this is adding more memory to the server.
-Another approach is optimization of resource consumption by working with PostgreSQL configuration such as `temp_buffers` and `work_mem`.
+Another approach is optimization of resource consumption by working with PostgreSQL configuration parameters such as `temp_buffers` and `work_mem`.
 In this case we need to keep balance between performance and resource consumption.